vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 ```

 ### Color Blend Attachment State
 `VkPipelineColorBlendAttachmentState` Controls how this pipeline blends into a given attachment.
 We are rendering to only 1 attachment, so we will just need one of them, and defaulted to "not blend" and just override.
-In here its possible to make objects that will blend with the image.
+In here it's possible to make objects that will blend with the image.
 This one also doesnt have sType + pNext

 ```cpp